JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made sure player can't leave endgame Skyeline haven via the vents.
 Killed Hannah on reading her diary to avoid duplicate quest logs.
 Fixed revisiting Kamikaze Zen and long silence after a Tommy line.
-Updated SDK and game and mod launcher loader, thanks to Psycho-A.
+Updated the SDK and game mod launcher loader, thanks to Psycho-A.
-Corrected Mercurio lines and some minor text, file and map issues.
+Corrected Mercurio and Arthur bugs and several other minor issues.
+Fixed over twenty facial animations because of a bad disposition.
+Disabled Obfuscate and Protean warform combi to avoid exit freeze.

 v10.9                                                  16.07.2021
 -----